-The structure will meet current building codes and energy efficiency standards.
+All structures will meet current building codes and energy efficiency standards.

-7. Environmental Health Find help with answering environmental health questions
+7. Environmental health

-- a.
+Health Find help with answering environmental health questions10 a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur because of this proposal?
 If so, describe.

-No. - 1.
-Describe any known or possible contamination at the site from present or past uses.
+1. Describe any known or possible contamination at the site from present or past uses.

-- a.
 Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.